PaulElisha/dragonswap-docs/dgswap-docs/Liquidity Concepts/article-1.5.md

 These formulas allow for calculating liquidity within a specific price range for both token X and token Y, depending on whether the liquidity is being calculated using real or virtual reserves.

 Note: The same expression used to calculate the amount of tokens deposited is used to get the delta amounts.
+The difference is that it rounds up and is good for swap if we want to get the amountIn, we will go into the details in the swap section.

 ```solidity
     function getAmount0Delta(